-We believe both local and international advocacy will effectively manage child Internet access threats.
-The complexity of these challenges demands a participatory policy development to ensure universal action and produce the needed change in practices.
+We believe both local and international will effectively manage child internet access threats.
+The complexity of these challenges demand a participatory policy development through an intersectional lens to ensure universal action and needed change in practices.

 Our policy advocacy consultations with the Ministry of Communication in Ghana has promoted Child Online Protection under a bigger Cyber Security framework resulting in mass awareness programs throughout Ghana.
 These actions have influenced Ghana’s status on the International Telecommunication Union’s (ITU) Child Online Protection benchmarking.
 This best practice, we are sharing with other African countries knowing that the Internet has no borders and would not require a passport to travel through but a citizenship qualification will get everyone to a desired destination.

 To enhance capacity for Protection, Wellbeing and Literacy of children and young people to thrive.

 To develop, manage and support a range of programmes and undertake research to enhance the lives of children and young people by promoting a safe and sustainable Internet space for the African child by 2040.

 Promote and support Child Online Protection practices among stakeholders in the interest of children and young people in Africa to foster an Africa Fit For children.